 I’m curious to see how this year will actually go.
 In some ways, it seems great, others, not so much.
 I got rear-ended the day after my birthday (but my car’s a beast!), and I just found out that someone is impersonating me online (they named their new blog Delightfully Gluten Free AND they’ve linked to my personal facebook page from their website – I am super ticked).
 But other things are falling into place, including my graduate research, Martin getting a new job, Braden got glasses and now knows what things really look like… 🙂

 This past Saturday was my birthday.
 My plans for the day completely evaporated, and my little brother was there to save the day.
-He took me to Patrizio’s in Highland Village, TX for a fabulous lunch.
+He took me to Patrizio’s

 I found Patrizio’s while searching the “Find Me Gluten Free” app.
 I was surprised how many restaurants in my area have gluten-free menus!
 (I don’t eat out much.
 With 3 kids and a husband who eats as much as the 4 of us put together, it’s not very cost-effective.)
 I decided I needed a little drive out to Highland Village, and boy! are we glad we went.